sarkarchandan/Francois/README.md

 //Yields the value 30.5
 ```

 ##### Apart from the aforementioned examples, several other utility methods are provided to wrap and unwrap an algebra::Matrix<T> from and to simpler one-dimensional sequences e.g., flat C++ array and std::vector<T>.
 Wrapping and unwrapping can be done along rows or along columns using enum types defined in _algebra_ namespace.
-Several examples of the same are tested and demonstrated in the utility test suite and examples directory.
+Several examples of the same are validated and demonstrated in the utility test suite and examples directory.

 ## Installation
 ##### In this section, the installation of the library is described with the help of git submodule and a simple project with CMake.